| |

 Photo credit: Leah Ingram.

-Knead the dough.
+Knead the dough on a floured work surface.
 You can also use a mixer with a dough hook.
+We’ve made this recipe using our Ankarsrum Mixer.

 Photo credit: Leah Ingram.